-As of December 31, 2022, the Company had drawn approximately \$18,049 of the approximately \$98,000 available to borrow on the revolving loan commitment at December 31, 2022, while maintaining compliance with the consolidated total leverage ratio per the Restated Credit Agreement (as defined below) of 3.75 to 1, and \$120,311 was outstanding under the term loan commitment.
-As of December 31, 2022, the interest rates on the revolving loan and term loan commitments were approximately 6.3%.
-The Company was in compliance with the debt covenants set forth in the Restated Credit Agreement as of December 31, 2022.
+As of December 31, 2023, the Company had drawn approximately \$10,375 on the revolving loan commitment at December 31, 2023 and \$109,375 was outstanding under the term loan commitment.
+As of December 31, 2023, the interest rates on the revolving loan and term loan commitments ranged between approximately 7.7% and 9.8%.
+Subsequent to year end and upon the closing of the sale of the Precision Sport segment, the Company terminated and settled all outstanding borrowings on our revolving credit facility and term debt under the Restated Credit Agreement.